Christianisation of Anglo-Saxon England: Rulers' reasons for and against conversion

 Bede attributes the conversion of English kings to be due to the inherent truth of the religion.
 This stance was continued by scholars into the early 20th century when there was a shift towards a more secular understanding of history.
 New lines of argumentation focused on the usefulness of Christianity both from a practical and ideological standpoint.
-Missionaries in the early Middle Ages employed a top-down in which they focussed on the most powerful in society, aiming to persuade them, who in turn would persuade their subjects.
+Missionaries in the early Middle Ages employed a top-down approach in which they focussed on the most powerful in society, aiming to persuade them, so that they in turn would persuade their subjects.

 Scholars have argued that one of these persuading factors was that Christianity offered a new institutional framework for kingdom cohesion and new ways for powerful kings to assert control over those who were less powerful.
 The Church was also an alternative means of increasing one's status and power; becoming a monk or nun also enabled secular elites to avoid marriage, difficult political conditions and family duties.
 Early medieval rulers also looked to Rome for legitimacy and ways of asserting power; the close association of Christianity with the strength and empire of Rome could thus have made it a powerful tool.
 With the Church also came a book-writing tradition and increased literacy, aiding in bureaucracy.